Three U.S. service members, one contractor killed in Afghanistan

-WASHINGTON (Reuters) - Three U.S. service members and an American contractor were killed in Afghanistan by an improvised explosive device on Monday, the NATO-led Resolute Support mission said in a statement.
+WASHINGTON (Reuters) - Three U.S. service members and a contractor were killed in Afghanistan by an improvised explosive device on Monday, the NATO-led Resolute Support mission said in a statement.

 Three U.S. service members were also wounded in the incident near Bagram air base close to Kabul, the statement said.